Power of Continuous Triangular Norms with Application to Intuitionistic Fuzzy Information Aggregation: Introduction

-In recent years, many aggregation methods for IF information expression have been developed.
-Atanassov~(\cite{Ata1986}) and De et al.~\cite{DBR2000} proposed a few basic operations for IFSs by using the algebraic product t-norm $T_{\textbf{P}}$, including ``addition--$\oplus$", ``{product}--$\otimes$", ``intersection--$\cap$", ``union--$\cup$", ``{complement}", ``scalar multiplication", and ``power".
-Then, the addition and multiplication operations were generalized by Deschrijver and Kerre~\cite{DK2002} applying t-norms and t-conorms.
-Based on addition, multiplication, scalar multiplication, and power operations, Xu et al.~(\cite{XY2006,Xu2007, XC2012}) introduced some IF aggregation operators, incorporating the IF weighted, ordered and hybrid geometric (average) operator, induced generalized IF Choquet integral operator, and induced generalized IF Dempster-Shafer operator, and proved their monotonicity, idempotency, and boundedness.
-Then, these aggregation operators were generalized by Xia et al.~\cite{XXZ2012} and Beliakov et al.~\cite{BBGMP2011} based on continuous Archimedean t-(co)norms and the characters of monotonicity, idempotency, and boundedness were also proved for the extended aggregation operators.
-Beliakov et al.~\cite{BBJCF2012} extended the median aggregation operator for IFSs and IVFSs.
-Based on the Einstein product, Wang and Liu~\cite{WL2012} derived the Einstein weighted averaging and the Einstein ordered weighted averaging operators under the IF setting, and used them for the MADM problems under the IF setting.
-Observing that being a special form of t-norm, the Einstein product is equal to Hamacher t-norm $T_{\lambda}^{\textbf{H}}$ when the parameter $\lambda=2$, the main results in \cite{WL2012} are direct corollaries of the results obtained by Xia et al.~\cite{XXZ2012}.
-Considering the MADM problems expressed by the trapezoidal intuitionistic fuzzy numbers (TrIFNs), Wan and Yi~\cite{WY2016} introduced some closed operational laws and various power average operators for TrIFNs based on strict t-norms.
+In recent years, many aggregation methods for intuitionistic fuzzy (IF) information have been developed.
+Atanassov~\cite{Ata1986} and De et al.~\cite{DBR2000} proposed a few basic operations for IFSs by using the algebraic product t-norm $T_{\textbf{P}}$, including ``addition--$\oplus$", ``{product}--$\otimes$", ``intersection--$\cap$", ``union--$\cup$", ``{complement}", ``scalar multiplication", and ``power".
+Later, Deschrijver and Kerre~\cite{DK2002} generalized the addition and multiplication operations by applying t-norms and t-conorms.
+Based on these operations, Xu et al.~(\cite{XY2006,Xu2007,XC2012}) introduced several IF aggregation operators, such as the IF weighted, ordered and hybrid geometric (average) operator, induced generalized IF Choquet integral operator, and induced generalized IF Dempster-Shafer operator, proving their properties of monotonicity, idempotency, and boundedness.
+Xia et al.~\cite{XXZ2012} and Beliakov et al.~\cite{BBGMP2011} further generalized these aggregation operators using continuous Archimedean t-(co)norms, and demonstrated their monotonicity, idempotency, and boundedness.
+Ye~\cite{Ye2017} proposed the IF hybrid weighted arithmetic and geometric aggregation (IFHWAGA) operator by combining the IF geometric and average operators.
+Beliakov et al.~\cite{BBJCF2012} extended the median aggregation operator for IFSs and {interval-valued FSs}.
+Based on the Einstein product, Wang and Liu~\cite{WL2012} derived the Einstein weighted averaging and Einstein ordered weighted averaging operators under the IF setting, and applied them to IF MADM problems.
+Observing that being a special form of t-norm, the Einstein product is equal to Hamacher t-norm $T_{\lambda}^{\textbf{H}}$ when the parameter $\lambda=2$, the main results of Wang and Liu~\cite{WL2012} are direct corollaries of those obtained by Xia et al.~\cite{XXZ2012}.
+Garg~\cite{Garg2017} presented some new IF aggregation operators by considering the hesitation degree based on the Einstein product.
+Considering the MADM problems expressed by the trapezoidal intuitionistic fuzzy numbers (TrIFNs), Wan and Yi~\cite{WY2016} proposed some closed operational laws and various power average operators for TrIFNs based on strict t-norms.
 Liu and Chen~\cite{LC2017} presented a new MAGDM methodology via the Heronian aggregation operators for IFSs.
-To capture the interrelationships among multiple-attribute in the practical MADM problem, Xu and Yager~\cite{XY2011} introduced IF Bonferroni mean operator via the {algebraic product t-norm $T_{\textbf{P}}$}; Das et al.~\cite{DGM2017} proposed the IF extended Bonferroni mean operator based on strict t-conorms.
-Liu \cite{Liu2014} applied the Hamacher aggregation and the power {M}aclaurin symmetric mean operators for MADM problems under the IVIFS or q-ROFS setting.
+To capture the interrelationships among multiple-attribute in the practical MADM problem, Xu and Yager~\cite{XY2011} introduced the IF Bonferroni mean operator via the {algebraic product t-norm $T_{\textbf{P}}$}.
+Das et al.~\cite{DGM2017} proposed the IF extended Bonferroni mean operator based on strict t-conorms.
+Liu \cite{Liu2014} applied the Hamacher aggregation and the power {M}aclaurin symmetric mean operators for MADM problems under the IVIFS or q-ROFS setting.}